aMarCruz/jscc/README.md

 ## TODO

-This is work in progress, so please update jscc constantly, I hope the first stable version does not take too long.
+This is work in progress, so please update jscc constantly.

 Expected:

+- [ ] Babel 7 plugin.
 - [ ] Explanatory error messages, with location of the error
 - [ ] Async mode
 - [ ] Better documentation*
 - [ ] Syntax hilighter for some editores
-- [ ] You tell me...

 ---

 \* _For me, write in english is 10x harder than coding JS, so contributions are welcome..._

 Don't forget to give me your star!

 [build-image]:    https://img.shields.io/travis/aMarCruz/jscc.svg
 [build-url]:      https://travis-ci.org/aMarCruz/jscc